Estate planning for clients who want to retain access to capital

 Tax treatment will also depend on personal circumstances, and tax legislation could change in future.

-Her adviser explains that the shares of unlisted and AIM-listed companies can be harder to sell than shares listed on the main market of the London Stock Exchange.
-Their share price may also be more volatile.
+Her adviser explains the shares of unquoted companies could fall or rise in value more than shares listed on the main market of the London Stock Exchange.
+They may also be harder to sell.

 How a Business Relief qualifying investment works in practice